Wacvic/slate/source/index.html.md

 		"projectName" -->
 # Contact

-For all requests/suggestions and support, do not hesitate to contact us at contact@kickmybot.com
+For all requests/suggestions and support, do not hesitate to contact us at <a href="mailto:contact@kickmybot.com">contact@kickmybot.com</a>

 <br/>
 <br/>